-This condition which involves other organ system is also known as tertiary syphilis.
-The clinical manifestations of late syphilis usually happen after 15 to 30 years of untreated syphilis.
+This condition, which involves other organ systems, is also known as tertiary syphilis.
+The clinical manifestations of late syphilis usually begin after 15 to 30 years of untreated syphilis.

-Neurosyphilis is defined as the infection of the central nervous system by Treponema pallidum.
-Patients might develop syphilitic meningitis, optic involvement with interstitial keratitis and uveitis, dementia and tabes dorsalis.
+Neurosyphilis is defined as an infection of the central nervous system by T. pallidum.
+Patients may develop syphilitic meningitis, optic involvement with interstitial keratitis and uveitis, dementia, and tabes dorsalis.
 Neurosyphilis can happen at any stage.

 Epidemiology of Syphilis in Adolescents

 Primary and secondary syphilis are reportable infections in the United States.
-Impact of syphilis in the adolescent group is underestimated as some cases may not be reported in certain clinics or places in the United States.
+The impact of syphilis in adolescents is underestimated, as some cases may not be reported in certain clinics or places in the country.

-The main risk factors for acquiring syphilis are the previous history of syphilis infection, having a partner with syphilis, current human immunodeficiency virus infection and having more than 4 sex partners per year.
-Young adult men, sex workers, individuals of African American ethnicity, and those from the southern and western states are more likely to develop syphilis.
+The main risk factors for acquiring syphilis are a previous history of syphilis infection, having a sexual partner with syphilis, current human immunodeficiency virus infection, and having more than 4 sex partners per year.
+Young adult men, sex workers, African Americans, and those from the southern and western states are more likely to develop syphilis.

 Clinical Manifestations of Syphilis

 The main manifestation of primary syphilis is a local painless chancre.
-This small ulcer usually heals by itself without treatment within few weeks.
-It may progress to secondary syphilis from 2 to 8 weeks if not healed properly.
+This small ulcer usually heals by itself without treatment within a few weeks.
+It may progress to secondary syphilis from 2 to 8 weeks after infection if not healed properly.

 Secondary syphilis is characterized by: